poppy-project/poppy-docs/en/programming/python.md

 Now that you have created your robot object, you can directly use Python to discover which motors are attached.

->Note: In all examples below the results are shown for an ErgoJr.
+> **Note** In all examples below the results are shown for an ErgoJr.
 If you are using a Torso or a Humanoid you will see more motors with different names.

 For instance, to know how many motors your robot have you can execute: